-&lt;sup>195 Id. §11002.
+&lt;sup>186 Id. §11002.
 EPA's list of EHS and their threshold planning quantities is located at 40 C.F.R.
 Part 355 appendixes A and B. A state governor or SERC may designate additional facilities as subject to EPCRA, provided that the designation is made after public notice and opportunity for comment.
 42 U.S.C. §11002(b)(2).

-accidental release of a chemical that is an EHS occurs in an amount in excess of its reportable quantity from a facility where an EHS is produced, used, or stored.
+quantity from a facility where an EHS is produced, used, or stored.
 This information must be made available to the public.